 - Baseline: In the first testing phase, baseline preferences for two distinct environments are recorded.
 Fish are placed into individual arenas for a 20 minute period, during which, each fish is allowed to explore its full arena with both stimuli shown together.
 The Zantiks AD system can automatically track and measure the time spent and distances travelled within the two stimuli environments to calculate a baseline preference.

-- Calculation of the % and baseline stimulus preference.
+- Calculation of the percentage and baseline stimulus preference.
 The proportion of time spent in the vicinity of each of the stimuli for baseline is calculated as: Time in Stimulus A / (Time in Stimulus A + Time in Stimulus B).

 - Conditioning: Following establishment of baseline preferences, on three consecutive days, the fish are exposed to the test compound or control treatment in the presence of the least-preferred stimulus (stimulus in which the fish spent the least amount of time during baseline).
-Fish are placed into arenas individually, with the preferred stimulus (stimulus which the fish spent the most time during baseline) projected for 20 minutes.
+Fish are placed into arenas individually, with the preferred stimulus (stimulus in which the fish spent the most time during baseline) projected for 20 minutes.
 The stimulus is then changed to the least-preferred stimulus for 20 minutes and the test compound or saline is administered into the tank.

 - Fish are returned to home tank, and testing tank is washed out.